aesuli/ics/README.md

 >set PYTHONPATH=.
 >python ics/scripts/ics-webapp.py
 ```

-When launched, the app will print the URL at which it is accessable.
+When launched, the app will print the URL at which it is accessible.

 ```
 [30/Mar/2022:15:31:59] ENGINE Bus STARTING [30/Mar/2022:15:31:59] ENGINE Started monitor thread 'Autoreloader'.